 So, they must be allowed to incur the natural consequences of their cultic collusion (1 Cor.
 5:5), in hopes that God will rescue them and restore their sanity.
-Only then can they learn to depend solely upon Him, rather than a wrongful reliance upon the CoC’s all-too-familiar abuse by proxy, shaming and false guilt-manipulation tactics against those who reprove their heresies; those who refuse to submit to heretical CoC cultism.
+Only then can they learn to depend solely upon Him, rather than a wrongful reliance upon the CoC’s all-too-familiar-abuse-by-proxy, shaming and false guilt-manipulation tactics against those who reprove their heresies; those who refuse to blindly submit to heretical CoC cultism.

 The Pharisees used the same cultic tactics against Jesus.
 So, in order for Christians to endure such persecution we must follow Jesus’ example, for He “despised the shame” that false accusers tried to place upon Him, for He was focused upon the joy that was set before Him (Heb.
 12:2).
 Hallelujah!!!!

-Whereas, if they maintain a position of excusing themselves and being deceitfully divisive, defensive, dishonest gossips that are hostile toward the gospel, then a separation is in order (Titus 3:10).
+Whereas, if they maintain a position of excusing themselves and being deceitfully divisive, defensive, dishonest slanderers and gossips that are hostile toward the gospel, then a separation is in order (Titus 3:10).

 Such biblical boundaries encourage them to be honorable by not allowing them the opportunity to replicate the same sinful CoC patterns of spiritual abuse.
 We can honor them without being compelled to accept their cultism or to remain in ongoing close relationships with them, especially when extremely abusive and horrific circumstances may limit and rule out certain ways of showing them honor.

 In such cases, we can honor them by trying to help them to grasp God’s time-honored truth by modeling what it truly means to be a follower of Christ.
-For He commands our complete consecration to Himself and an alienation of affection (which Jesus calls hate) toward anyone or anything that would restrain or hinder us from following Him in truth, for He plainly stated:
+For He commands our complete consecration to Himself and an alienation of affection toward anyone or anything that would restrain or hinder us from following Him in truth, for He plainly stated:

 Copyright©2022 by Lee Anne Ferguson